 Background

-The energy market has entered a period of profound change in the way electricity is sold and delivered.
-In the past there was no real competition for electricity.
-A consumer’s electricity requirement was simply served by the local utility.
-This power was sold at a rate that guaranteed the utility a reasonable rate of return.
-With the advent of PURPA and IPP’s this began to change.
-PURPA made it possible for non utility generators to enter the power markets.
-The energy policy act of 1992 was a significant development as it ensured that open access to transmission became a right for wholesale entities.
-The issuance of FERC Orders 888 and 889 encouraged wholesale competition.
-Order 888 addresses open access and stranded costs.
-Order 889 required utilities to establish electronic systems to share information about available transmission capacity
+The trading of electricity as a commodity is a relatively recent development in the United States, encouraged by the efforts of the Federal Energy Regulatory Commission (FERC) and various state regulatory commissions to increase competition and deregulate energy markets In the past there was no real competition for electricity.
+A consumer’s electricity requirement was simply served by the local utility, which sold power at a rate that guaranteed the utility a reasonable rate of return.
+With the advent of the Public Utilities Regulatory Policy Act of 1978 (PURPA) this began to change.
+PURPA made it possible for nonutility generators to enter the power markets.
+PURPA was followed by the Energy Policy Act of 1992, which has facilitated increased competition by, among other things, ensuring wholesale enitities the right to open access to transmission systemss.
+This legislation thus allowed licensed power marketers as well as utilities to fully utilize grid assets on a wholesale basis and has resulted in market-based pricing of wholesale electricity.
+The issuance of FERC Orders 888 and 889 has further encouraged wholesale competition.
+FERC Order No. 888 requires utilities to file a “Proforma Tariff” containing the basic terms and conditions of open access transmission service to third parties on capacity above that required for the utility’s native load and also addresses open access and stranded costs.
+Order 889 requires utilities to establish electronic systems to share information about available transmission capacity.
+State commissions throughout the U.S. have followed suit with additional regulatory changes to encourage competitive forces and customer choice to dictate prices and product offerings.

-Power marketers are companies which buy and then resell electric energy and transmission and other services from traditional utilities.
+Power marketers such as Enron Power Marketing, Inc. are companies which buy and then resell electric energy and other services from traditional utilities.
 The emergence of power marketers has helped to develop electricity as a commodity product.
-In 1989, the Federal Energy Regulatory Commission certified the first power marketing company.
-Since 1989, the growth of the wholesale marketing business since then has been staggering: In 1994, nine firms resold 7.2 million megawatt-hours of electricity; in the first quarter of 1999, 25 firms, sold 335.8 million Mwh.
+In 1989, FERC certified the first power marketing company.
+Since 1989, the growth of the wholesale marketing business since then has been staggering: In 1994, nine power marketers resold 7.2 million megawatthours of electricity.
+In the first quarter of 1999, 25 power marketers resold 335.8 million megawatt hours of electricity

 Power marketers play an important role in an increasingly competitive electric utility industry.
 They help aggregate power from many sources, and they take advantage of price disparities among their suppliers to bring better prices to customers.
 They also enter into various financial relationships between buyers and sellers that help reduce overall risk.